Cyber Security for Beginners

 5. Law, investigation, and ethics: This handles the legal issues associated with computer security.

-6. Application and system development security: This person covers things like database security models and the implementation of multilevel security for in-house applications.
+6. Application and system development security: This person covers database security models and implements multilevel security for in-house applications.

 7. Cryptography: Designed to help you understand how and when to use encryption.

-8. Computer operations security: This covers all those things that happen while your computers are running.
+8. Computer operations security: This covers everything that happens while your computers are running.

-9. Physical security: This primarily addresses questions about physical access to your servers and workstations.
+9. Physical security: This addresses questions about physical access to your servers and workstations.

 Basic Terminologies